vietpn/topicanative/README.md

 ## STRUCTURES:
 One advantage of/One of the advantages of + N/ V-ing + is ( that )
 One disadvantage of/One of the disadvantages of + N/ V-ing + is ( that )

+## Dicus
+disadvantage of package tours
+_ too expensive,
+_ don't worry about transporter, place, planing, hotel _ need to keep schedule, follow guide advantage of package tours
+_ can be cheated